bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

   a specific SHA.
 This is often a more dangerous version of `git revert` or `git cherry-pick` and unless you know what you're doing should be avoided.
   DON'T USE IT ON SHARED BRANCHES
-  - If used with `--hard` it will orphan all commits after that and git will garbage collect them eventually.
-They can be recovered with `git reflog` before garbage collection branch after the SHA chosen.
-THIS IS DANGEROUS AND DESTRUCTIVE
+  - If used with `--soft` it will delete all the commits after `SHA` but NOT change the files that were committed and it will stage them for a commit.
-  - If used with `--mixed` (default behavior)
+  - If used with `--mixed` (default behavior) it will delete all the commits after `SHA` but NOT change the files that were committed.
+The changes will not be staged for commiting
-  - If used with `--soft`
+  - If used with `--hard` - If used with `--hard` it will delete all the commits after `SHA` AND delete all changes after `SHA`.
+The changes *might* be recoverable with `git reflog` but don't count on it.
+Be very careful with `--hard`.

 ### Git Revert